-Types of SEN Support/provision/ staff expertise , , , , , , , , , , , , , , , , , , , , Visual timetables are used to support children in understanding what will happen and when. • Where appropriate, areas of classroom are clearly defined and labelled. • Support is offered during times of stress or anxiety.
-An emotional story telling group can be run to develop emotional literacy and coping strategies for situations which they find challenging. • Areas of low distraction / individual workstations can be set up in classrooms where this benefits individual children.
-Communication Social skills support is offered through small group intervention and use of 'Social and Interaction Stories' to help individual children develop their understanding of expected behaviour in the playground or in the school building.
-This was timeled • Computing resources (e.g. iPad) are used where appropriate to reduce barriers to This may include; learning.
+Types of SEN Support/provision/ staff expertise Visual timetables are used to support children in understanding what will happen and when.
+Where appropriate, areas of classroom are clearly defined and labelled. • Support is offered during times of stress or anxiety.
+Classrooms have 'calm corner' areas where children can go if they are feeling dysregulated. • Areas of low distraction / individual workstations can be set up in classrooms where this benefits individual children.
+Communication and Interaction • Social skills support is offered through small group intervention and use of 'Social Stories' to help individual children develop their understanding of expected behaviour in the playground or in the school building.
+This may include; Computing resources (e.g. iPad) are used where appropriate to reduce barriers to learning.
 Autistic Spectrum Disorders (ASD) • Support or supervision at unstructured times of the day e.g. break time and lunchtime where appropriate.
-Speech, Language and Rewards of Golden time for individual pupils.
-Communication • Resources to support pupils with speech and language difficulties e.g. word banks, Needs (SLCN) visual prompts. , • Small group or one-to-one support for developing pupils' speech, language and communication following programmes of work provided by outside specialists such as speech and language therapists.
-Resources and strategies to reduce anxiety and promote emotional wellbeing e.g. fiddle toy, stress ball, the 5-point scale. • Use of individualised reward systems to promote learning and enhance self-esteem. • Lego® based therapy sessions can be run to support and develop communication and interaction skills.
-Our Behaviour Management policy provides support for all children in school to develop the skills and awareness needed to recognise the need to behave appropriately in different situations. • If required, a behaviour plan can be written for individual children to support their development of this awareness. • Risk assessments are carried out to ensure the safety and inclusion of all pupils in all Social, activities 1 Older children in school take on roles as Buddies and Play Leaders to support the Emotional and development of social interaction skills in others as well as themselves.
-Mental Health • According to the needs of the individual and the task involved, we offer one to one or Difficulties group (up to 4 children) sessions to help develop or improve social interaction skills and emotional resilience.
-This may include; • An emotional story telling group can be run to develop emotional literacy and coping Social difficulties strategies for situations which a child may find challenging.
-Mental health • 'Kalmer Counselling' run sessions for individual children who are identified as benefitting from this service (with parental consent). conditions Tailored support can be made available for individual children should they have a Emotional special emotional need e.g. bereavement. difficulties We make referrals to specialists outside of the school where appropriate (Educational Psychology Service, CYPS) • Additional assessments are also available that focus on emotional development. • Strategies to reduce anxiety e.g. 5 point scale. • The residential trip to Robinwood for children in Y4 is an opportunity to help to develop social, emotional and behavioural resilience and promote independence. • The role of 'Buddies' and 'Playground Leaders' as well as the promotion of the 'Golden Rules' across the school help to promote and improve emotional and social development, as well as to minimise the potential for bullying.
+Speech, Language Zones of Regulation curriculum is used to support self-regulation. and Communication • Resources to support pupils with speech and language difficulties e.g. word banks, visual prompts.
+Needs (SLCN) • Small group or one-to-one support for developing pupils' speech, language and communication following programmes of work provided by outside specialists such as speech and language therapists. • Resources and strategies to reduce anxiety and promote emotional wellbeing e.g. fiddle toy, stress ball, Zones of regulation. • Use of individualised reward systems to promote learning and enhance self-esteem.
+Lego® based therapy sessions can be run to support and develop communication and interaction skills.
+Our Behaviour Management policy provides support for all children in school to develop the skills and awareness needed to recognise the need to behave appropriately in different situations. • If required, a behaviour plan can be written for individual children to support their development of this awareness.
+Social Risk assessments are carried out to ensure the safety and inclusion of all pupils in all activities Social, Older children in school take on roles as Buddies and Play Leaders to support the Emotional and development of social interaction skills in others as well as themselves.
+Mental Health Difficulties According to the needs of the individual and the task involved, we offer one to one or group (up to 4 children) sessions to help develop or improve social interaction skills and emotional resilience.
+This may include; • Social difficulties • An emotional story telling group can be run to develop emotional literacy and coping strategies for situations which a child may find challenging.
+Tailored support can be made available for individual children should they have a special emotional need e.g. bereavement.
+Mental health conditions We make referrals to specialists outside of the school where appropriate (Educational Psychology Service, CYPS) Emotional difficulties • The Zones of Regulation are used to support children to talk about their emotions and to recognise their feelings.
+Children are given strategies to help them to regulate their emotions.
+The residential trip to Robinwood for children in Y4 is an opportunity to help to develop social, emotional and behavioural resilience and promote independence. • The role of 'Buddies' and 'Playground Leaders' as well as the promotion of the 'Golden Rules' across the school help to promote and improve emotional and social development, as well as to minimise the potential for bullying.
+Support from mental health practitioners through the government RISE programme to support mental health in schools.